 Welding strength of Stub-in connection is as good as butt welding but welding steps are difficult in actual conditions.
 So Stub-in is comparatively stronger than stub-on connections.

 Stress Considerations for Stub-in and Stub-on Connections

-From Piping stress considerations calculated SIF of stub-ins and stub-on are much higher than weld-olets and ASME tees, which is significant when a detailed stress analysis is done on the system.
-While analysis extra caution needs to be considered as the stress generated will be higher.
-The use of both this type of branch connection is not preferred for severe cyclic applications, high-pressure temperature applications or category M fluid service applications.
+From the piping stress considerations calculated SIF of stub-ins and stub-on are much higher than weld-olets and ASME tees, which is significant when a detailed stress analysis is done on the system.
+While analysis, extra caution needs to be considered as the stress generated will be higher.
+The use of both this type of branch connection is not preferred for severe cyclic applications, high-pressure temperature applications, or category M fluid service applications.

 Stub-in vs Stub-on Piping Connection | Differences between Stub-in and Stub-on

 The main differences between a stub-in and stub-on branch piping connection are tabulated below:

 |As explained above, Stub-in is used when the run pipe and branch pipe have a difference of more than one size.||On the contrary, a Stub-on pipe branch connection is applicable when the branch pipe is equal to the run pipe or only one size lower than the header pipe.|

 |In the case of the Stub-in branch connection, the pipe welding between the branch and header is of butt-weld type. |

 |Stub-on branch connections are made using fillet welds. |